 The very first step which comes in trying to recover from a public relations crisis is to be fully aware of what is happening, that is, knowing the situation at hand well enough to be able to think of solutions to control it effectively.
 We bet you can think of numerous instances where brands suffered from getting flak for things they could have responded to easily and mitigate all the trouble.

-Just to reiterate, there’s a reason they say bad news travels fast, but bad news, especially online, travels even faster.
-So, how does media monitoring help combat a public relation crisis effectively?
+Just to reiterate, there’s a reason they say bad news travels fast, but bad news, especially online, travel even faster.
+So, how does media monitoring help combat a public relations crisis effectively?

 Prepare before a crisis

 If there’s one thing you should know about a crisis, which is also true for literally everything in life, it’s that it can come anytime, and especially when you least expect it.
-Which is why, you should always have your preparation with the worst in mind, so that even if the best happens, you are only pleasantly surprised.
+This is why, you should always have your preparation with the worst in mind so that even if the best happens, you are only pleasantly surprised.
 And not blown out of your wits!